GOP’s Senate outlook grows dimmer amid ‘candidate quality’ concerns, polling shows

 The Democratic campaign seized on the video, with the candidate writing on Twitter “In PA we call this a … veggie tray,” the most recent move in his attempt to paint Oz as a carpetbagger from New Jersey.

 Fetterman’s team said it had raised more than $500,000 in the 24 hours after the video went viral.
-The lieutenant governor remains comfortably ahead of Oz in FiveThirtyEight’s average average, 49.1% to 37.7%.
+Fetterman remains comfortably ahead of Oz in FiveThirtyEight’s average average, 49.1% to 37.7%.

 Republican worries in Ohio’s Senate race also became clearer this week when the Cleveland Plain Dealer reported that the McConnell-aligned Senate Leadership Fund was dumping $28 million into the state for television and radio ads boosting “Hillbilly Elegy” author J.D.
-Vance, the Republican Senate candidate battling with Rep. Tim Ryan (D-Ohio).
+Vance, the Republican Senate candidate battling with Democratic Rep. Tim Ryan of Ohio.

 The investment marked a large jump from the roughly $5 million national Republicans had previously funneled into the race.
 Ryan has a slight edge on Vance, 43.9% to 42.7%, according to FiveThirtyEight’s average of polls.

-In Georgia, GOP nominee Hershel Walker has struggled to pull ahead of incumbent Sen. Raphael Warnock (D).
+In Georgia, GOP nominee Hershel Walker has struggled to pull ahead of incumbent Democratic Sen. Raphael Warnock.
 Walker, a former college football Heisman Trophy winner, was forced into the spotlight for various falsehoods and amid revelations that he has more children than was publicly known.

-In Arizona, Sen. Mark Kelly (D) has a polling lead on Republican Blake Masters, who is backed by Trump.
+In Arizona, Demcoratic Sen. Mark Kelly has a polling lead on Republican Blake Masters, who is backed by Trump.
 Kelly is up 50.3% to 42% in the FiveThirtyEight average of polls.

 McConnell — who in November said he was “optimistic” that the 2022 midterm elections would be “very good” for Republicans — has been managing expectations for months.
 In April, he said it was “actually possible” for Republicans to “screw up” in November, despite a perfect storm brewing for the GOP, including low approval ratings for President Biden and elevated inflation.